groupdocs-viewer/GroupDocs.Viewer-Docs/python-net/rendering-basics/render-spreadsheets/render-excel-and-apple-numbers-spreadsheets.md

 ### Convert all Excel worksheets to one HTML file

-To convert all worksheets to one HTML file, use the [HtmlViewOptions.setRenderToSinglePage](#) method.
+To convert all worksheets to one HTML file, use the [HtmlViewOptions.render_to_single_page](https://reference.groupdocs.com/viewer/python-net/groupdocs.viewer.options/htmlviewoptions/#methods) method.
 This feature is supported in both cases - when converting to HTML with embedded and external resources.

 {{< tabs "example5">}}
 {{< tab "Python" >}}